fb-pixelSkip to main content

 Lighting and Backgrounds

-On the flipside, studio lighting offers more control and can be used to create sharp contrasts or bring light to specific areas of the face, such as cheekbones or jawlines.
+On the flipside, studio lighting offers more control and can be used to create sharp contrasts or bring light to specific areas, such as cheekbones or jawlines.

 When it comes to choosing backgrounds for headshots, simplicity is key.
-A plain or textured backdrop ensures that the focus stays on your face, rather than being pulled toward busy or elaborate backgrounds.
+A plain or textured backdrop ensures that the focus stays on you, rather than being pulled toward busy or elaborate backgrounds.

 Choosing a specific background and setting, like a garden or library, could also ensure that the theme and concept of your photoshoot is captured.
 Just make sure that the backdrop doesn't clash with the model or overpower the shot.

-Work It: The Importance of Facial Expressions and Poses
+Work It: The Importance of Poses and Angles

 Expressions

-Practicing in front of a mirror beforehand can help models become more aware of their expressions and how they translate on camera.
-Not to mention that it will also help you figure out your signature expressions.
+Practicing in front of a mirror beforehand can help models become more aware of how they translate on camera.
+Not to mention that it will also help you figure out your signature looks.
 The goal is to exude confidence, which comes across in your eyes and body language.

 Eyes are the windows to the soul, so maintaining eye contact or knowing when to use it can also create various kinds of emotional connection and authenticity.

-Need to express your attitude and fierceness?
+• Need to show your attitude and fierceness?
 Eye contact.

 Posing: Creating Shapes